All participants in the study who received placebo PROUD have received PrEP drugs before the end of the study

 However, in April 2014, it became clear that the preparation of offer had called for a subset of gay menCharacterized by a higher HIV infection rate than were originally taken into account when calculating the size of the study.
 This implied that the pilot study would be potentially able to produce a clear answer on the effectiveness, despite its small size.
 Independent data and safety monitoring committee (IDMC), so we were created.

-IDMCs has a privileged position in randomized trials: they are the only ones to see the data unblinded (Translator's note - In scientific studies on treatment efficiency of any kind is customary to use the term blinded - or double blind, so that only the laboratory can accurately assess the results of the research, since even the doctors know for those who are offering medication or placebo) before the end of the study, and his job is to monitor the data to see if there are signs that the study should be discontinued.
-Reasons to stop a study includes data such as, for example, know that the study took particular course and it became clear that the intervention being tested is bad for patients, the study will never produce a clear result (treated as futility * * ) or that the intervention is beneficial as it would be unethical to hide it from the people in the study.
+IDMCs has a privileged position in randomized trials: they are the only ones to see the data unblinded In scientific studies of the effectiveness of treatments of any kind, the term blinded is usually used, so that only the laboratory can accurately assess the results of the research, since even doctors do not even know for whom they are offering medication or placebo) before the end of the study, and their job is to monitor the data to see if there are any signs that the study should be discontinued.
+Reasons to stop a study include data such as knowing that the study has taken a certain turn and it has become clear that the intervention being tested is bad for patients, that the study will never produce a clear result (treated as * futility * ) or that the intervention is beneficial as it would be unethical to hide it from the people in the study.
 The study Proud IDMC met three times and at the third meeting of 6 October 2014 was decided that the intervention was clearly beneficial; They found that the effectiveness of the preparation appeared to have exceeded the threshold they were defined.

 This limit will not be the real effectiveness: Is the possibility of lowest possible likely effectiveness allowed to opportunity results or, in technical terms, the lower limit of the confidence interval 95.
 In terms of real numbers views infections, the observed efficacy is probably higher.
 The final difference will not be clear until clinical have done recall the maximum possible number of participants, because there will doubtless some other HIV infections not previously found in both groups.
 Currently 130 people in the deferred arm are still being offered PrEP